nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Machine learning requires the right set of data that can be applied to a learning process.
 An organization does not have to have big data in order to use machine learning techniques; however, big data can help improve the accuracy of machine learning models.
 With big data, it is now possible to virtualize data so it can be stored in the most efficient and cost-effective manner whether on- premises or in the cloud.

-Within your machine learning project you will need to perform data mining.
+Within your machine learning project you need to perform data mining.
 The goal of data mining is to explain and understand the data.
 Data mining is not intended to make predictions or back up hypotheses.

 One of the challenges with machine learning is to automate knowledge to make predictions based on information (data).
 For computer algorithms everything processed is just data.
 Only you know the value of data.
 What data is value information is part of the data preparation process.
 Note that data makes only sense within a specific context.

-The more data you have, the easier it will be to apply machine learning for your specific use case.
+The more data you have, the easier it is to apply machine learning for your specific use case.
 With more data, you can train more powerful models.

 Some examples of the kinds of data machine learning practitioners often engage with: